 The level of adoption of biodiversity management practices within nine management categories on 30 pasture-based dairy farms in the Eastern Cape

-I will discuss each of these categories below, pointing out some of the more pertinent practices, and the extent to which they have been adopted.
+I will explore each of these categories in detail, pointing out some of the more pertinent practices, and the extent to which they have been adopted.
 I will also discuss the importance of adopting these practices on farms, and identify where opportunities exist for farmers to have even greater impact regarding biodiversity conservation.

 Management of natural vegetation